Sign in

 2.2 Terms and concepts

-Each practice guide includes key concepts that are specific to the practice being described.
-This section usually also introduces key terms and definitions.
-Key concepts and the associated terms that are included in the practice guides are:
+Each practice guide introduces key concepts that are specific to the practice being described, along with key terms and definitions.
+These terms and concepts are usually:

 • specific to the practice